krisbarrett/ab-test-simulation/README.md

 * `Bazel`: A fast, scalable, and multi-language build system.
 * `C++14 or later`: This project uses modern C++ features, and you need to have a C++14 or later compatible compiler.
-* `Boost`: Required for using gamma distribution for statistical calculations.
-This is included as a build dependency, so there is no need to install Boost on your system.

 ## Building